isovector/certainty-by-construction/src/book/4-relations.lagda.md

-If you attempted to write this for yourself, you might have been surprised that [`Refine`](AgdaCmd) refused to fill in the fill in the right-hand side with the `lte` constructor, instead complaining about "no introduction forms found."
+If you attempted to write this for yourself, you might have been surprised that [`Refine`](AgdaCmd) refused to fill in the fill in the right-hand side with the `ctor:lte` constructor, instead complaining about "no introduction forms found."
 This is a little surprising, but the above definition does in fact work, so we will not yet worry too much about it.

-Things however, go much more wrong when we try to show `≤-refl`:
+Things however, go much more wrong when we try to show `def:≤-refl`:

 ```wrong
     ≤-refl : Reflexive _≤_